 - Prior to using an unfamiliar abbreviation, you must type it out in text and place the abbreviation immediately following it in parentheses.
 Any usage of the abbreviation after the initial description, can be used without the description.

 - Example: While it may not affect a patient’s short-term memory (STM), it may affect their ability to comprehend new terms.
 Patients who experience STM loss while using the medication should discuss it with their doctor.

-- Use an oxford comma.
-This type of comma is placed before the words and OR or in a series of three items.
+It’s often a heated debate among writers whether or not to use an Oxford comma, but for this style, always use an Oxford comma.
+This type of comma is placed before the words AND and OR or in a series of three items.